ethereum-git-sync/GitSync/README.md

 sudo apt install gh
 ```

 From there, you must log into a GitHub account with access rights to the synced repos using the command ```gh auth login```.
-This process requires a personal access token to be completed.
-One must be generated on the GitHub web client under the account you are attempting to log into.
-The necessary scope for the token is listed below, as well as a link to the page to create one.
+The following shows the dialog and necessary input following this command.

 ```
 $ gh auth login